-Thanks also to Ewan Crawford from the University of Glasgow for his assistance in the development of the GWSDAT user interface.
+Thanks also to Ewan Mercer from the University of Glasgow for his assistance in the development of the GWSDAT user interface.

 We acknowledge and thank the R project for Statistical Computing and all its contributors without which this project would not have been possible.

 A big thank you to Shell's worldwide environmental consultants for assistance in evaluating and testing the earlier versions of GWSDAT.

 Thanks also to the Shell Year in Industry students who spent a great deal of time testing GWSDAT and making suggestions for improvements.

 We thank both current and former colleagues including Matthew Lahvis, Jonathan Smith, George Devaull, Dan Walsh, Curtis Stanley, Marco Giannitrapani and Philip Jonathan for their support, vision and advocacy of GWSDAT.

 Bowman and Azzalini, 1997.
 Applied Smoothing Techniques for Data Analysis: the Kernel Approach with S-Plus Illustrations.
 Oxford University Press, Oxford, 1997.

 Bowman and Azzalini. sm: Smoothing methods for nonparametric regression and density estimation.
 R package, www.stats.gla.ac.uk/~adrian/sm